ibm-cloud-docs/appid/app-to-app.md

 # Application identity and authorization
 {: #app}

-With {{site.data.keyword.appid_short_notm}}, you can secure applications using the application identity and authorization flow by leveraging OAuth2.0 capabilities.
+With {{site.data.keyword.appid_full}}, you can secure applications using the application identity and authorization flow by leveraging OAuth2.0 capabilities.
 {: shortdesc}

 ## Understanding the communication flow